Storm Bram: Irish warnings upgraded as public advised to be ‘very careful’

 It added that there was a chance of injuries and danger to life from flying debris, as well as damage to buildings and power outages.

-Forecasters said gusts of around 50-60 mph are possible fairly widely across the region, and potentially in excess of 70mph for some exposed headlands and areas of high ground.
+Forecasters said gusts of around 60-70 mph are possible in the amber region, and potentially in excess of 80mph over coasts and hills.